BinaryMisfit/modtrakt/README.md

 ### How is ModTrakt different?

 Apart from downloading, installing and managing mod files, ModTrakt can also:
-* Provide all functional based on sets of rules
+* Provide all functionality based on sets of rules
 * Extract BA2 archives
 * Merge loose files
 * Merge ESP files